Montreal’s Jake Allen is a likely Kraken expansion draft pick — as long as he’s not too good in playoffs

 Price when he’s on can still swing a game or playoff series in a way I’m not yet convinced Allen can.
 But notwithstanding last fall’s play-in-round shocker over Pittsburgh and near-upset of Philadelphia in the playoffs, Price’s “on” switch isn’t being flipped nearly enough of late.

 After all, Kraken general manager Ron Francis could just draft Vancouver Canucks netminder Braden Holtby if he wants a veteran starter plagued by recent inconsistency but with potential upside.
-Holtby won a Stanley Cup with Washington in 2018, is three years younger than Price and has just one remaining contract year at a far lower $4.3 million cap hit.
+Holtby won a Stanley Cup with Washington in 2018, is two years younger than Price and has just one remaining contract year at a far lower $4.3 million cap hit.

 Francis actually has a few goaltending options, and Canadiens backup Allen appears to fit given his age, experience and contract status.
 With two contact years remaining at a reasonable $2.875 million each, he’s certainly a financial fit.